fredrik-hjarner/schmupinator/README.md

 ## Preliminary goals for the code

 * As few dependencies as possible.
 Fewer dependencies can increase the life span of a project since it will not rely on 1 000 dependences that ~~can~~ *will* break.
 * No canvas, every enemy, bullet, etc. is a div!
-It works better than one would think with a few tricks.
+It works better than one would think.

 ## How to clone, build and run *Schmupinator* locally?